Skip to main content

 Housing and Residence Life Community Policies

-Please review the Housing and Residence Life Community Policies document.
+Please review the Housing and Residence Life Community Policies document

 Students, parents, and guardians are strongly encouraged to read about our policies and procedures in detail.
 Not only does this include the rules, standards, and expectations that come with living in a community, but it also includes emergency procedures and helpful information intended to ensure students have a safe and successful experience while living on campus.
+All housing residents will be held to the policies and expectations outlined in the HRL Community Policies.

 Alleged violations of the Housing and Residence Life Community Policies are documented by housing staff and/or Public Safety.
 Following an alleged policy violation, all students involved will receive an electronic letter to their UNO email address from a Housing and Residence Life Professional staff member requesting a meeting to discuss the alleged violation.
 During this meeting, the student will have the opportunity to talk through the incident and the alleged policy violation.
 The Housing and Residence Life staff member will make a determination regarding next steps.
 This process is designed to be educational in nature, while still honoring the policies set forth to ensure all community members experience a positive, safe, and educational living environment.
 Read more information on student conduct.